bsbhadwal/rag_qa_pipeline/README.md

 * LLM and embedding model names (`LLM_MODEL_NAME`, `EMBEDDING_MODEL_NAME`).
 * Code chunking parameters (`CODE_SPLITTER_CHUNK_LINES`, etc.).
 * Vector store collection name and directory paths.

+## To work with a New Github Repository

+- Delete existing Output Directory (defined in confiig.py).
+Default: BASE_OUTPUT_DIR_NAME = "pipeline_outputs"
+- Change the Github repository URL in the config.py.
+DEFAULT_REPO_URL=new_github_public_repo_url
+- Run pipeline.py.
+This will recreate the output directory/cache with the new Github Repository.

 ## Testing